Zhangwenyao1/Hybrid-depth/README.md

 | **Stage2 (paper)** | `checkpoints/` | Download this folder and set `--load_weights_folder` to it for evaluation or single-image inference. |
 | **Stage1 pretrained** | `stage1_checkpoint/stage1.ckpt` | Download this file and set `--stage1_checkpoint_path` to it when training Stage2 (if you do not train Stage1 yourself). |

-For faster download in some regions, you can set `export HF_ENDPOINT=https://hf-mirror.com` before using `huggingface-cli` or the Hub API.

 ---